eastgenomics/trendyQC/README.md

 # trendyQC
-Django app for monitoring trends in MultiQC data
+Django app for monitoring trends in MultiQC data.
+It is comprised of 3 docker containers:

+- trendyqc_db: Postgres database for containing the data
+- trendyqc: Django web app which contains the backend and frontend as well as providing the importing functionality
+- trendyqc_proxy: Web proxy in order to function in the prod/dev servers of the bioinformatics team

 ## Environment